joefagan/age_docs/index.md

 $ make PG_CONFIG=/path/to/postgres/bin/pg_config install
 ```

 ### Post Installation

 #### Per Installation Instructions

-After the installation, run the CREATE EXTENSION command to have AGE be installed on the server.
+After the installation, run the CREATE EXTENSION command to install the extension into the current database.

 ```
 CREATE EXTENSION age;
 ```

-#### Per Session Instructions \
+#### Per Session Instructions

 ```
 LOAD 'age';
 ```

 We recommend adding ag_catalog to your search_path to simplify your queries.
 The rest of this document will assume you have done so.
 If you do not, remember to add 'ag_catalog' to your cypher query function calls.